The Coolest Small Cities in the U.S.

 Must eat & drink: The Lighthouse Restaurant serves up the classics alongside sweeping waterfront views, while local institution Matanzas Harborside Restaurant ups the class factor without venturing into stuffiness.
 The Tubby Pig Brew Pub merges housemade brews with one-of-a-kind American Thai fusion dishes, Smoke'n Pit Bar B Que caters to the carnivorous crowd just north of downtown, and Heavenly Biscuit on Fort Myers Beach is, well, the name says it all.

-To drink, beer fans make a beeline to Fort Myers Brewing Company (which, incidentally, also pours an excellent original hard seltzer), Crazy Dingo Brewing Co. marches to the beat of its own sudsy drum, Millennial Brewing Company leans into its eponymous generation’s tech-savvy vibes, and whiskey-powered newcomer The Barrel Room is date night central.
+To drink, beer fans make a beeline to Fort Myers Brewing Company (which, incidentally, also pours an excellent original hard seltzer), Crazy Dingo Brewing Co. marches to the beat of its own sudsy drum, and Millennial Brewing Company leans into its eponymous generation’s tech-savvy vibes.

 Don’t leave without: Taking an afternoon excursion to nearby Sanibel Island, where you can rent bikes and cruise the shoreline in search of tasty frozen cocktails, captivating bird-watching, and the ultimate summer tan. —Meredith Heil